d-baez/capstone/README.md

 System Architecture

 1. Data Collection
-	•	Images captured using a camera or manually curated dataset.
+	•	Images captured using a camera or a manually curated dataset.
 	•	Preprocessing pipeline for:
 	•	Resizing
 	•	Normalization